About This Chapter

 Are you a big-picture person or do you get caught up in the details?
 Explore two ways that you can use your cognitive resources to focus your attention.
 This lesson provides both the details and the big picture for top-down and bottom-up processing.

-8. Perceptual Development
+8. Perceptual Development in Infants

 Why are some senses more developed than others for a newborn?
 You'll learn which senses are initially important for infants to bond with and recognize their mothers and which one is still in development after birth.